MelvinAnth/TagSweep-CLI/README.md

 TagSweep CLI is released under GNU General Public License v3.0.
 You’re free to modify and contribute.

 To support you can help me by visit my patreon page at https://patreon.com/melvin_anthony or contact me at hello@melvin-anthony.com
+This is currently getting built using Claude by Anthropic.